apache/datasketches-memory/docs/maven.md

 # Maven multi-module project

 This project is a multi-module Maven project.
-A multi-module Maven project consists of an aggregator project (the root project), together with a set of submodules.
+A multi-module Maven project consists of an aggregator project (the `datasketches-memory-root` project), together with a set of submodules.
 The aggregator's configuration is inherited by each submodule, thus reducing duplication.

 `datasketches-memory` makes use of some features of the Java platform, namely `Unsafe`, which have evolved in Java versions 9 and above.
 Therefore, a multi-module project allows us to add support for later versions of